amtektonics/StarDustNet/README.md

 #### SyncNode
-This is a genertic destination object that takes in ``SyncData`` it is also meant to be overwritten for each specific implementation.\
+This is a generic destination object that takes in ``SyncData`` it is also meant to be overwritten for each specific implementation.\
 This ``SyncNode`` is also where frames are stored and handled they are meant to surface data that allows the nodes to be changed\
-``SyncNode`` automagicly check in with the ``FrameSyncController`` and the server asssigns them a unique id for later referencing.
+``SyncNode`` automagically checks in with the ``FrameSyncController`` and the server assigns them a unique id for later referencing.

 ## CreationController
 This is used to instantiate ``SyncNode`` a call can be made to the ``CreationController`` to ask it to spawn a scene that will get automatically send to all clients.\
-If someone late joins the ``CreationController`` remembers and will populate the new client with all the ``SyncNode``
+If someone late joins, the ``CreationController`` remembers and will populate the new client with all the ``SyncNode``

 ----